riccardopinosio/website/content/authors/admin/_index.md

 - Visitors
 ---
 Riccardo Pinosio is currently Senior Data Scientist at Altius (Avanade) and lecturer in Machine Learning at the Amsterdam University of Applied Sciences.
-His main interests are:
+His work focuses on:

 - Data strategy and digital transformation consulting
-- Machine learning (especially forecasting and optimization, asset pricing, marketing intelligence, information retrieval and natural language, IoT)
+- Machine learning (especially in the context of forecasting and optimization, asset pricing, marketing intelligence, information retrieval and natural language, IoT)
 - Bayesian models and statistical inference
 - Machine learning engineering and MLOps